Suraj-Srinath/dress-features-recognition/README.md

 ### This project is still a work in progress.
 The preformance can be improved by doing some more experiments.

-The jupyter notebook contains code with detailed explanation of the whole process.
+'model_training.ipynb' contains code with detailed explanation of the whole process.